mpv-player/mpv/DOCS/man/options.rst

     This is a string list option.
 See `List Options`_ for details.

 ``--autocreate-playlist=<no|filter|same>``
-    When opening a local file, act as if the parent directory is opened and create a playlist automatically.
+    When opening a local regular file, act as if the parent directory is opened and create a playlist automatically.

     :no:     Load a single file (default).
     :filter: Create a playlist from the parent directory with files matching